FAQs

 Is medical Marijuana only for people with AIDS, Cancer or Glaucoma?

 You don't have to be going blind from Glaucoma, or dying from AIDS or Cancer to receive compassion.
-If you suffer from a chronic or persistent medical or psychiatric disorder that either substantially limits the ability to conduct one or more major life activities or which, if not alleviated, may cause serious harm to your safety or physical health, you may qualify for medical marijuana.
-Examples include chronic back/neck pain, severe menstrual cramps, chronic insomnia, fibromyalgia, irritable bowel syndrome, spastic colitis, and a chronic pain disorder, including the effects of war.
+If you suffer from a chronic or persistent medical disorder that either substantially limits the ability to conduct one or more major life activities or which, if not alleviated, may cause serious harm to your safety or physical health, you may qualify for medical marijuana.
+Examples include chronic back/neck pain, severe menstrual cramps or pelvic pain, fibromyalgia, irritable bowel syndrome, spastic colitis, and a chronic pain disorder, including the effects of war.

-Do I need to have a State Issued Medical Marijuana ID card to use, possess and grow medical marijuana.
+Do I need to have a State Issued Medical Marijuana "Blue Card" to use, possess and grow medical marijuana.

 What else should I bring?